 The Quinte Arts Council is a registered charitable umbrella organization (#107869448RR0001) dedicated to promoting artists and arts organizations in all disciplines and to further appreciation of arts and culture in the Quinte region.
 The geographic region we serve is from the southern-most tip of Prince Edward County, north to Bancroft and east and west from Napanee to Brighton.

-Our office, which includes the Quinte Arts Council Gallery and Gift Shop, is located at 36 Bridge Street East in downtown Belleville.
-Office and gallery hours are open year round (with the exception of statutory holidays) Tuesday to Friday 9:30 a.m. to 4:30 p.m. with openings on Saturdays via appointment.
+Our office is located at 36 Bridge Street East in downtown Belleville.
+Office and gallery hours are open year round (with the exception of statutory holidays) Tuesday to Friday 9:30 a.m. to 4:30 p.m.
 The QAC Gallery and Gift Shop presents the work of local artists including paintings, photography, pottery, sculpture, gift cards, CD’s, books, jewellery, wood turnings, carvings, glasswork and a host of items for home or gifts.

-Our Umbrella Arts Newspaper is all you need to know about the arts, published every three months with over 5,000 distributed throughout the community.
-Information is also provided through this website, our weekly Arts Calendar emailed to our members each week and our weekly Art Scene column in The Intelligencer.
+Our Umbrella Arts Magazine is all you need to know about arts and culture in Quinte region.
+Published quarterly, Umbrella is mailed to members and distributed throughout the community.
+Information is also provided through this website, our weekly Arts Calendar emailed to our members, and our weekly Cultivating Creativity column in The Intelligencer.
 Our professional staff is on hand to provide information to working artists, member groups and the public.